rschramm9/MOTUS_KIOSK/documentation/1_START_HERE.md

 ```

 NOTE: The '~' instructs R to open the kiosk *relative* to the logged in users home directory.

-**8.2.2** With the startup.cfg.template file selected in the 'Open files tab', do: File > SaveAs and save as startup.cfg (remove the 'template' from the name.
-You are creating a file named startup.cfg in the MOTUS_KIOSK top level directory)

 ##### 8.3 Check for missing packages (Again!)